It is possible to use ModelDB by just clicking on links - learning your

 Frequently Asked Questions (FAQ)

 Can I make a model that is under review publicly available?
-Yes, we
+No.

-with no possibility of revisions we would have to make the model private.
-You can also use a read-only password (access code)
+You can however use a read-only password (access code)

 you can assign to share with collaborators.